homebysix/auto-update-magic/README.md

 #### Exercise 6c: Sending software directly to Self Service policies

-:warning: This is the workflow that's most likely to bite you later, because it's deploying directly to production.
+⚠️ This is the workflow that's most likely to bite you later, because it's deploying directly to production.
 Proceed with caution.

 For certain software, you may want to have updates available immediately in Self Service.
 This workflow is good for software which meets the following criteria: